extrange/transcription-benchmarks/README.md

   - This is because the default AMI uses that driver.
 To get around this, use the Sagemaker Session's `create_endpoint_config` method with `InferenceAmiVersion: al2-ami-sagemaker-inference-gpu-2`.
 This will give you the GPU driver version 535.183.01 with CUDA Version: 12.2.
 - For faster-whisper, [CTranslate2 4.0.0 does not work with CUDA 11.8][ctranslate2].
 The last version supporting CUDA 11.8 is ctranslate2==3.24.0.
 - [List of available Sagemaker Deep Learning Container images][sagemaker-dlc-images].
 Make sure you use the `ap-southeast-1` region or you will get auth errors.
+- The output of faster-whisper is only deterministic if `temperature=0`.
+Otherwise, the default parameters use repeatedly higher temperatures when repetition is detected.

 ## Setup